 Q: DO YOU NEED THE ORIGINAL APPLICATION DOCUMENTS OR WILL A COPY SUFFICE?

-A: The insurance carriers we work with require application documents that contain original signatures, so the original application is always required.
-Therefore, the documents signed by your client must be mailed to our office using UPS, FedEx, or USPS.
+A: In almost all cases, original application documents are required by the insurance carrier.
+Therefore, the documents signed by your client should be mailed to our office using UPS, FedEx, or USPS.
 Most clients choose to overnight the documents to expedite the process.
+For specific questions regarding your client’s case, contact a Benefits Planner.

 Q: WHAT IF MY CLIENT MAKES A MISTAKE ON THE ANNUITY APPLICATION?